jiloj/jnode/docs/src/main/paradox/part-1/index.md

 This is useful for situations where a front end service is rendering HTML.
 However, Play also contains a more powerful routing DSL that we will use for the REST API.

-For every HTTP request starting with `/v1/posts`, Play routes it to a dedicated `PostRouter` class to handle the Posts resource, through the [`conf/routes`](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/conf/routes) file:
+For every HTTP request starting with `/v1/posts`, Play routes it to a dedicated `PostRouter` class to handle the Posts model.resource, through the [`conf/routes`](https://github.com/playframework/play-scala-rest-api-example/blob/2.6.x/conf/routes) file:

 ```
 ->     /v1/posts               v1.post.PostRouter